List of Billboard number-one dance songs of 2010

+Lady Gaga achieved four number ones on the Hot Dance Club Songs, three on the Hot Dance Singles Sales, and one on the Hot Dance Airplay during 2010.

-These are the Billboard magazine's number-one dance songs of 2010 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
-The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Billboard magazine compiled the top-performing dance songs in the United States during 2010 on the Hot Dance Club Songs, the Hot Dance Singles Sales, and the Hot Dance Airplay.
+Premiered in 1976, the Hot Dance Club Songs ranked the most popular songs on dance club based on reports from a national sample of club DJs.
+The Hot Dance Singles Sales chart was launched in 1985 to compile the best-selling dance singles based on retail sales across the United States.
+The Hot Dance Airplay was first published in 2003, ranking the songs based on airplay detections on dance radio.

 The first club play number-one song of the year was claimed by Lady Gaga with "Bad Romance", a position it held in the last week of 2009, thus spending two weeks atop the chart in total.
 Multiple artists achieved two number one songs on the chart, including Jennifer Lopez with "Louboutins" and "Fresh Out the Oven", the latter of which was a collaboration with Pitbull and released under Lopez's pseudonym "Lola".
 Christina Aguilera also achieved two number one songs with "Not Myself Tonight" and "You Lost Me", while Shakira topped the chart with "Did It Again (Lo Hecho Esta Hecho)" and "Loca", a collaboration with Dizzee Rascal.
 Australian singer-songwriter Kylie Minogue scored two number one songs with "All the Lovers" and "Get Outta My Way".

 Beyoncé and Katy Perry were the only artists to achieve three number one songs in 2010; the former with "Why Don't You Love Me", "Telephone", a collaboration with Lady Gaga featuring Beyoncé, and "Video Phone", another collaboration between the two, but with Beyoncé featuring Lady Gaga.
 Perry attainted three number one songs with "California Gurls", a collaboration with Snoop Dogg, "Teenage Dream", and the promotional single "Peacock".
 Gaga and Rihanna were the only artists to top the chart four times each.
 As well as "Bad Romance", "Telephone" and "Videophone", Gaga also reached number one with "Alejandro".
 Rihanna topped the chart with "Russian Roulette", "Hard", a collaboration with Jeezy, "Rude Boy", and "Only Girl (In the World)".
 Goldfrapp's "Rocket", which peaked at number one on May 1, ranked at number one on the 2010 Hot Dance Club Songs year end chart.

-Club play and sales

-Lady Gaga achieved the first number one of 2010 with "Bad Romance", a position it held in the last week of 2009, thus spending two weeks atop the chart in total.

-Beyoncé attained three number songs on the chart throughout the course of 2010, with "Why Don't You Love Me", "Telephone" (Lady Gaga ft.
-Beyoncé), and "Video Phone" (Beyoncé ft.
-Lady Gaga).

-Rihanna topped the chart four times in 2010, with "Russian Roulette", "Hard" (a collaboration with Jeezy), "Rude Boy", and "Only Girl (In the World)".

-Katy Perry attained three number one songs with "California Gurls" (a collaboration with Snoop Dogg), "Teenage Dream", and "Peacock".

-Christina Aguilera attained two number one songs with "Not Myself Tonight" and "You Lost Me".